-- Repeat count The number of values represented in a field in a binary table standard extensionfield. - Reserved keyword An optional keyword that mustmay be used only in the manner defined in this standard. - SIF Single Image FITS, i.e., a FITS file containing only a primary HDU, without any extension HDUs.
-Also known as Basic FITS. - Special records (deprecated) A series of one or more FITS blocks following the last HDU A series of 23040 bit (2880 8 bit byte) records, following the primary HDU, whose internal structure does not otherwise conform to that for the primary HDU or to that specified for a conforming extension in this standard. - Standard extension A conforming extension whose header and data content are completely specified in §7 of this standard, namely, an image extension, an ASCII table extension, or a binary table extension. specified explicitly in this standard.
+- Random Group A deprecated FITS structure consisting of a collection of 'groups', where a group consists of a subarray of data and a set of associated parameter values.
+Random groups are deprecated for any use other than for radio interferometry data, parameters values. - Record A sequence of bits treated as a single logical entity. - Repeat count The number of values represented in a field in a binary table standard extension. - Reserved keyword An optional keyword that must be used only in the manner defined in this standard. - SIF Single Image FITS, i.e., a FITS file containing only a primary HDU, without any extension HDUs.
+Also known as Basic FITS. - Special records (deprecated) A series of one or more FITS blocks following the last HDU whose internal structure does not otherwise conform to that for the primary HDU or to that specified for a conforming extension in this standard.
+Any use of special records requires approval from the IAU FITS Working Group. - Standard extension A conforming extension whose header and data content are completely specified in §7 of this standard, namely, an image extension, an ASCII table extension, or a binary table extension.